rfuzzo/MorrowindPlusPlus/fundamentals/audio.md

   * [x] 11 Blizzard loop
   * [x] 12 Swimming

+{% hint style="info" %}
-> ℹ️ On new games, female player characters will have male voices.
+On new games, female player characters will have male voices.
 Saving and reloading the game will permanently fix this issue for any given character.
+{% endhint %}

 [**Quieter Doors and Spells**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/Quieter%20Doors%20and%20Spells.7z)\
 Reduces the volume of doors and spells.
 Mod by **Sigourn**.